Guidance Patrol

 The Guidance Patrol (گشت ارشاد) or morality police is an Islamic religious police force and vice squad in the Law Enforcement Command of the Islamic Republic of Iran.
 Its role is to enforce Sharia law as defined by Iranian legislation, with a particular focus on ensuring compliance with Islamic dress codes, such as mandating that women wear a hijab.
 Established in 2005 as the successor to the Islamic Revolution Committees, the Guidance Patrol reports directly to the supreme leader.
+Though still in existence under Iranian law, in the aftermath of the Mahsa Amini protests the activities of the patrol were suspended indefinitely.